Higher-group symmetry in finite gauge theory and stabilizer codes: Application: higher-group symmetry and Clifford hierarchy of logical gates

 In this section, we will explain that the higher-group symmetry of Hamiltonian models gives non-trivial constraints on the logical gates realized by the symmetry generators on the ground state subspace.

 We will illustrate this with the stabilizer Hamiltonian, where the Hilbert space is given by $N$ types of qubits on each edge of the lattice.
-The $\Z_2^N$ gauge theory is realized as the low energy subspace of the topological stabilizer model, where the ground state subspace is referred to as the code space and encodes logical qubits.
-A unitary operator acting within the code space is referred to as a logical gate.
-The symmetry generators preserve the low energy subspace, and they are logical gates on the code subspace.
+The $\Z_2^N$ gauge theory is realized as the low energy subspace of the topological stabilizer model, where the ground state subspace is referred to as the codespace and encodes logical qubits.
+A unitary operator acting within the codespace is referred to as a logical gate.
+The symmetry generators preserve the low energy subspace, and they are logical gates on the codespace.

 We will show that higher-group symmetry commutation relation gives rise to new logical gates in $\mathbb{Z}_2^N$ toric code model, such as control-$Z$ (CZ) gate in (3+1)D $\mathbb{Z}_2$ toric code.
-In \cite{Bravyi2013}, it is stated that the symmetry generators of $(d+1)$-dimensional $\Z_2^N$ gauge theory is bounded by $d$-th level of the Clifford hierarchy denoted as $\mathcal{P}_d$.
+In Ref.~\cite{Bravyi2013}, it is stated that the symmetry generators of $(d+1)$-dimensional $\Z_2^N$ gauge theory is bounded by $d$-th level of the Clifford hierarchy denoted as $\mathcal{P}_d$.
 We will show that the such bound can in fact be improved by considering the gauged SPT defects and their higher-group commutation relations.